weijia/iconizer/README.rst

 -------------------------------------------------------------------------------------------------------
 * Send msg to console manager to launch python script app, java console app, and other console app.
 * Send msg to console manager to open a web page.
+* Pyro4 name server is not created by default as user can directly control the app from PYRO:ufs_launcher@localhost:8018

 Interface:
 -------------------------------------------------------------------------------------------------------